Employment in Luxembourg

 If you are searching for employment in Luxembourg, we can provide you with the info where you will learn a lot more about employment opportunities in Luxembourg.

-Because, there is no central source of info about employment opportunities in Luxembourg and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that seeking for employment in Luxembourg, entails much more then submitting your Luxembourg cover letter with Luxembourg CV in a foreign language - it requires extensive preparation.
+Because, there is no central source of info about employment opportunities in Luxembourg and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that seeking employment in Luxembourg, entails much more than submitting your Luxembourg cover letter with Luxembourg CV in a foreign language - it requires extensive preparation.

 Once in Luxembourg, you can learn a lot more about employment opportunities by contacting the pertinent professional associations, reading the professional newsletters and bulletins, if available, and checking the classified advertising section of the local newspapers.
 We strongly recommend that you also, contact employers in your area of work experience to establish what the general outlooks are for employment in Luxembourg.